 Agricultural land (also agricultural area) denotes the land suitable for agricultural production, both crops and livestock.
 It is one of the main resources in agriculture.
-The land under annual crops, such as cereals, sugarcane, jute, vegetables and melons; also includes land left temporarily fallow; land under permanent crops (e.g., fruit plantations); areas for natural grasses and grazing of livestock.
-Large track of land in all the Wards are in agriculture practice.
-Most of those lands preserve as agriculture / farming land.
+The land under annual crops, such as cereals, sugercane, jute, vegetables and melons; also includes land left temporarily fallow; land under permanent crops (e.g., fruit plantations); areas for natural grasses and grazing of livestock.

 Policies: Agricultural domination will be the prime characteristic of the Agriculture zone.
 Agricultural commodities as mentioned earlier are the important components of this area.
-Total area is 4860.6 acres.
+Total area is 638.8 acres.
 Any cropping combination may be encouraged.